 Don't bother with pirate web sites that promise to stream sports events and movies, ignoring US copyrght restrictions.
 Some of them demand that you disable ad blockers, and then blast your browser with pop-up windows that are hard to get rid of, advertising gambling and fantasy football sites.
 Other pirate sites will tell you your Flash plugin needs to be updated, and if you click on their buttons, install malware.
 Sites vanish when enforcement actions take them down; often they reappear with slightly different names.

 An AppleTV (I haven't tried one) will do more or less the same as the Mini setup described above.
 It also lets you subscribe to a lot of streaming services, some requiring additional fees.
 An AppleTV connects via WiFi to your home router and to other Macs on your network.
-It will show your pictures stored in iCloud or in the iTunes library of a computer on your network.
+It will show your pictures stored in iCloud or in the Music library of a computer on your network.
 The AppleTV will store 1000 photos, in case your router can't connect to the Internet.

 VLC is another music and video player for the Mac.
 It plays many audio and video formats.
 It's free.